QiupingLiGATech/Leetcode-Python/0347_Top_K_Frequent.md

 (1, 30) → (-1, 30)
 If we add negative to all frequency, min heap will work as a max heap.

+Another Approach: Bucket Sort;
+Put in the same bucket, those numbers that appear with the same frequency.

 ## Python Code
 ```Python